0atman/noboilerplate/scripts/32-rust-is-written-in-rust.md

 notes:

+# Drop Introduction

-In production code, we can of course use std::mem::drop to do this, which has the same effect.
+In normal code, we can of course use std::mem::drop to do this, which has the same effect.

 In fact, it's deeper than that, it does exactly the same thing.

-Let's look at the definition of std::mem::drop:
+Let's look at the source of std::mem::drop:

 ---